 The trick with jerky is drying out the meat.
 A dehydrator or electric oven are ideal for the purpose, as jerky should be dried very slowly using low heat so it does not cook.

 It is even possible to make jerky using the drifting smoke off of a fire or nothing more than the sun’s rays if the weather is cooperative.

-Pelican is an ancient American Indian survival food consisting of ground or powdered dried meat, liquefied fat and often additives like dried berries, nuts and seeds.
+Pemmican is a Native American food consisting of ground or powdered dried meat, liquefied fat and often additives like dried berries, nuts and seeds.
 Once it is finished pemmican looks very much like a modern fruit bar, only one made from meat.

 Pemmican is in many ways an ideal survival ration, being extremely long lasting, super calorie dense and adaptable.
 You can eat pemmican out of hand, crumble it and fry it, add it to a stew or soup and more.

 Made properly in using high quality ingredients it is quite tasty, and is another food that lends itself to production in austere environments.